iluvjava/Maths/Notebook 2.0 obsidian/AMATH 561 Probability Theory/State Transition Matrix.md

 A transition matrix is a non-negative matrix such that its row sum is 1.
 Then one of the immediate property can be proven via the Gershchgorin's Theorem.
 The theorem will be stated:

-> For all transition matrix, it only has eigenvalues with absolute values that are less than one.
+> For all transition matrix, it only has eigenvalues with absolute values that are less than or equal to one.

 **Proof**: